hibuz/kafka-all-in-one/README.md

   "type": "sink"
 }

-# connect to MySQL

-# update a record in MySQL to see the change data capture (CDC) in action
+# connect and update a record in MySQL to see the change data capture (CDC) in action
 mysql> UPDATE products SET description='Large 2-wheel scooter', price=12.345, create_at=now() WHERE id=101;
 Query OK, 1 row affected (0.003 sec)
 Rows matched: 1  Changed: 1  Warnings: 0